Hsien-Ming-Ku/SWUFE-Math/README.md

 "UESTC-Math Matrix Library".
 I will devide them into "Non-Hermitian matrices", "Complex symmetric matrices", "Hermitian matrices", "Structured matrices" and "dense matrices".
 Then a User's guide will be given and updated.
 The updated information has been given as follows.

-1) 17:56, 2 May, 16, I post a simple preconditioning technique named "scaling2.m";
+1) 17:56, 2 May, 2016, I release a simple preconditioning technique named "scaling2.m";

+2) 14:58, 10 May, 2016, I upload two file "Ren.tex"  and "How to prepare your test matrices.pdf" for users, who wants to provide their test matrices for us;

 !!!!!
 If you intend to use the software, please do not forget to place the proper acknowledgements.
 Or maybe cite them as